Makassar people: Religion

-Around 16th century South Sulawesi was a center for trade of the region with Malay Muslim traders as well as Portuguese traders frequently visited the area.
+In the 16th century, South Sulawesi was a center for trade with Malay Muslim traders.
+Also Portuguese traders frequently visited the area.
 Native rulers were generally uncommitted to either Muslim or Christian religions and allowed both to maintain presence.
-Around 1537 Padre Manuel d’la Costa visited Gowa court, along with Portuguese representatives from Ternate.
-From Portuguese records some Gowan aristocracy decided to convert to Christianity.
+Around 1537, Padre Manuel d’la Costa visited Gowa court, along with Portuguese representatives from Ternate.
+According to Portuguese records, some Gowan aristocracy converted to Christianity.

 According to Antonio de Payva, Portuguese trader and missionary from Malaccas, that had some success converting some Bugis kings from Ajatappareng, when a Portuguese missionary tried to convert 14th Gowa king, I Mangngarangi Daeng Manrabbia, he was reluctant to change his ancestral faith and will invite Malay priests to compare both religions first.
 Around 1593, He decided to embrace Islam and adopt the title of Sultan Aluddin.
 He then set Islam as the official religion of Gowa.
 Payva noted that Malay traders and priests are generally more accepted and trusted compared to Portuguese.
 Gowa had maintained relationship with traders from Java, Sumatra, Pattani, Pahang, Champa, and Johor ever since 9th Gowa king, Tum’parisi Kallona.
 According to the text Lontarak Patturiolonga, under the rule of 11th Gowa king, Tunipalangga, these traders were allowed to practice Islam and had special privileges.
 These communities requested Sultan Muda Alauddin Riayat Shah of Aceh to provide ulama for South Sulawesi, as he is known for sending ulama outside of Aceh.

 Three Minangkabau ulama, Dato Ri Bandang, Dato Ri Tiro, and Dato Ri Patimang were sent to spread Islam in South Sulawesi.
 They visited Riau and Johor to learn about South Sulawesi culture from Bugis-Makassar sailors there.
 Facilitated by Sultan of Johor, they learned from Wali Songo of Java before eventually arriving in Somba Opu harbour in early 17th century.
 There are similarities of Islam with native practice of Dewata Sewwae in Luwu Kingdom, which was considered the spiritual center in South Sulawesi.
 Hence, when the rulers of Luwu converted first, they pushed for conversion in Gowa-Tallo, since they had the power and authority for pushing conversion in South Sulawesi which Luwu lacked.
 Conversion began slowly and peacefully and adapted with native Ammatoa practitioners centered in Bulukumba.

 By 1611, most of the Makasar and Bugis kingdoms had converted.
 Presently, the Makassar are almost all Muslim, but some traditional pre-Islamic beliefs are still influential, especially in the remote areas.